kubernetes/community/contributors/devel/sig-windows/README.md

 ## Test grid

-The Kubernetes test-grid needs continuos monitoring and triage.
+The Kubernetes test-grid needs continuous monitoring and triage.
 If you are interested in helping us maintain this, check https://testgrid.k8s.io/sig-windows-signal, and contact any of the sig-windows leads.
-This is a great place for begginers to get started, as it involves reading through logs, looking for failures, and making small patches/telling contributors about areas that need help.
+This is a great place for beginners to get started, as it involves reading through logs, looking for failures, and making small patches/telling contributors about areas that need help.

 ## Developer recipes and automation

 Developing on windows takes alot of manual setup, and a good place to help is making sure we have automation available for spinning up windows VMs from source.
-This is also a great place to get started as a begginer.
+This is also a great place to get started as a beginner.

 ## E2Es and Conformance testing